tidyverse/forcats/README.md

 ## Caveats

 * This was written in two hours of frenzied coding.
-* There are no unit tests
+* There are few tests